 When you’re first starting to explore chakra meditation, it can be tricky to keep track of the energy centers and colors you need to focus on.
 Guided meditation tools can be an enormous help here.

 These are images, videos, or audio tracks (using the mantras listed above) that help you pace your meditation and keep you focused on the proper chakra.

 After you’ve successfully gone through a few meditation sessions, you should start to feel more sensitized to the energy flowing through your chakras.
 You’ll start to tie your feelings and physical state into specific chakras.
 Now you may want to start concentrating your sessions on individual chakras.

 Hopefully, this introduction to chakra meditation has been enlightening.
-You should have enough information to give basic mediation a try right now.
-Don’t end your learning process here!
-There are plenty of other insights waiting for you to discover.
+You should have enough information to give basic meditation a try right now.